Introduction

 Altitude: 10,613 feet (3,235 meters) above sea level.

-Distance: very minimal from the Yamunotri temple and 5.5 km from Janki Chatti.
+Distance: Very minimal from the Yamunotri temple and 5.5 km from Janki Chatti.

 Time Taken: The trek from Janki Chatti to Divya Shila takes almost 2-3 hours on foot.